• Skip to primary navigation

 Notes

-• If washing/rinsing your vegetables beforehand, make sure they are completely dry before adding your dressing.
+• If rinsing your vegetables beforehand, make sure they are completely dry before adding to the salad.
 Wet vegetables will water down the dressing and make it runny.

-• Salad will keep for 3-4 days refrigerated in a sealed container.
+• Leftover salad will keep for 3-4 days refrigerated in a sealed container.

 Nutrition Estimate